ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 **What is a Finite State Machine?**

 In computer science, there is a computational model known as a "finite state machine".
 It is an abstract machine, whether a software system or computer hardware.
-There are two types of state machines, deterministic, and non-deterministic.
+There are two types of state machines, deterministic: and non-deterministic.
 The former, the one we will be working with, has the following constraints:

 1. Has a finite number of states (`idle`, `loading`, `successful`, `failure`, etc.)
 2. Has a finite number of actions (`ADD_TODO`, `DELETE_TODO`, etc.)